 Daithí also died, after an illness, on the 27th anniversary of the rescue mission for which he received the DSM.

-He received the Sir Edward Maisie Lewis award, the Department of Marine Meritorious Medal and the Distinguished Service Medal (DSM) with Distinction after in assisting in the rescue of four trawlermen from the fishing vessel ‘Locative’ off the Donegal Coast on the 9th of March 1990.
+He received the Sir Edward Maisie Lewis award, the Department of Marine Meritorious Medal and the Distinguished Service Medal (DSM) with Distinction after assisting in the rescue of four trawlermen from the fishing vessel ‘Locative’ off the Donegal Coast on the 9th of March 1990.

 He was also honoured by the British Shipwrecked Fishermen and Mariners’ Benevolent Society Award in 1992 for his part in rescuing 57 crew members from the French-registered fish factory ship Capitaine Pleven II which had run aground in Galway Bay the previous year.
 The RAF were also involved in the mission because of the number of persons that required evacuating.